quiiver/sals-services/content/posts/goods/2023-04-20-spring-bracelet-and-necklace-set.md

 authorimage: images/holland-lop.jpeg
 author: E
 ---
 A set of *flower* beads in many parts of the jewelry, any color yarn wrap around you could imagine.
-Contact Sal’s Services “what if, flowering set” for a photo!
+Contact Sal’s Services “what if, spring flowering set” for a photo!